HamptonMakes/sadcode/Readme.md

 S.A.D.
 C.O.D.E.
 ===============

-(Stuff Ain't Depressing Come On, Dream Excitedly
+(Stuff Ain't Depressing, Come On, Dream Excitedly

 What is it like for a program to be super excited to be alive.